Count Delimited Columns

 data-masking

-> Variables to group by.- delim
+> Variables to first lengthen, then count by.- delim

 A delimiter to split elements within specified columns by (default: "|").